22 Dec 2022

 image

 1. Support businesses to scale-up rent/return schemes.
-Looppromotes products & groceries that are sold in reusable and refillable containers.
+Loop promotes products & groceries that are sold in reusable and refillable containers.
 Consumers pay a small deposit fee, refundable on return of the containers and can buy and return containers in-store and online.

-2. Ban the use of expanded polystrene for all consumer packaging.
+2. Ban the use of expanded polystyrene for all consumer packaging.
 Planet Protector Packaging uses 100% sheep waste wool to create insulated, thermal packaging in Australia and New Zealand.
 Liners are recyclable or compostable and can be used for products like wine and seafood.

 3. New Zealand company BioFab is using mushroom packaging (MycoCompostite) as a creative replacement for polystyrene.MycoCompostite can be composted at home within 30 days and then used as fertiliser - win-win!
 IKEA and Dell are two of BioFab's current clients.